zateutsch/pwa-workshop-student/workshop/4-add-web-manifest.md

 ## Summary and next steps

 Now you can install Repose as a standalone app on your device!
-Next, we will talk about how to register Service Worker to make your app network-independent.
+Next, we will talk about how to [register Service Worker to make your app network-independent plus offline support](5-register-service-worker.md).

 ## Resources